(35) Pulrose Mill

 The loss sustained by the owner of the premises and machinery is estimated at more than £1,000, and that by Mr Pettars at £600.
 The latter had recently got in a large stock of wheat for grinding.
 Both the mill and stock were insured in the Imperial Fire Insurance Society, of which Mr Spittall is agent here, but not to the full extent of the loss either the owner of the premises or Mr Pettars has sustained.

-The Mill was rebuilt by December 1877 but there followed a protracted series of law cases between the Mr Petters, the leasee, who had the mill, farm and meadow on a long lease and the owner's agent on the Island, Mr Spittall, one of which occupied some 16 days of court time with evidence being taken from several millers and millwrights re the quality of the repair work.
-There was also a criminal case in which Petters was charged with perjury but was aquitted by the jury.
+The Mill was rebuilt by December 1877 but there followed a protracted series of law cases between the Mr Petters, the lessee, who had the mill, farm and meadow on a long lease and the owner's agent on the Island, Mr Spittall, one of which occupied some 16 days of court time with evidence being taken from several millers and millwrights re the quality of the repair work.
+There was also a criminal case in which Petters was charged with perjury but was acquitted by the jury.

 Index